 Nominators should confirm the nominee is aware they are being nominated and would be willing to present the Dirac lecture at UNSW at a mutually convenient time, if awarded.
 Self-nominations are acceptable.

-Close of applications: The deadline for 2020 nominations is: TBA.
+Close of applications: The deadline for 2020 nominations is: Friday 15th November 2019.

 Nominations and questions can be directed to the Chair of the Dirac Committee via email: diracmedal＠physics.unsw.edu.au.